xAseelx/KFMC-Training/README.md

 # KFMC-Training

-This project was during my King Fahad Medical City (KFMC) Summer Coop Training The project aims to help instructors/trainers to manage their trainees' information and evaluation through specific criteria
+This project was during my King Fahad Medical City (KFMC) Summer Coop Training The project aims to help instructors/trainers to manage their trainees' information and evaluation through specific criteria.

 # 1- About Page:
 This page is an informative page to help instructors/trainers get started